-- Participant 1: an Early-Career Scientist (ECS) (40 years or below) whose research and wider engagement has international policymaking implications or applications, and
+- Participant 1: a Early-Career Scientist (preferably 40 years or below) whose research and wider engagement has international policymaking implications or applications, and

-- Participant 2: a Co-Applicant from the policymaking arena, working on science, technology, and innovation-related matters.
+- Participant 2: a Policymaker from the policymaking arena, working on science, technology, and innovation-related matters.
 This person should belong to one of the following categories: